benshimonz/V1/README.md

 - L2C appears below a relationship / path.
 The relationship / path may be wrapped by an 'L' or an 'O'
 - L2C may appear before a quantifier
-- Directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red) or a quantifier
+- Right of the relationship / path : an entity (yellow/aggregated/blue/logical/red) or a quantifier

 _**Q71:** Any dragon that froze dragons more than 10 times (cumulatively)_